fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

 - Never spend money you don't have
     - If you can't pay off the credit card right then and there (or very, very soon), you can't afford it.
 A credit card is effectively just taking a loan out against your future self, and if you pay it off quickly, it's a 0% interest loan!
     - A lot of credit card debt is accumulated by treating it as a longer term loan from your future self, where the interest rate increases (i.e. APR) and you're now paying money for things beyond what you bought

 - Always pay on time
     - If you miss a payment on a credit card, it can be a huge hassle trying to undo the mess it causes for your credit report
     - Setting up autopay (at least for the minimum balance due) and making sure your bank account can fund that payment saves a lot of heartache here

 - Keep your oldest account open
     - Two big factors in a credit score are average age of credit and oldest credit line.
 By keeping your oldest account(s) open, you're making sure those factors are treated well in your score.
     - One exception here is if your oldest account charges fees (annual or service or otherwise).
 My advice here, though it might be too late, would be for your oldest account to be one as low maintenance/cost as can be.
 FYI, many bank accounts require direct deposit or a certain minimum balance to avoid a fee.

 - Keep your credit locked unless you're applying
     - Identity theft is a serious issue these days.
 It's all too easy for an estranged family member, angry ex, or hacker to add endless unnecessary stress to your life by opening a few credit cards and maxing out spending.
-        - Then you get stuck having to deal with the fraud department, or worse, a heavily impacted credit score that prevents you from buying a home or something.
-By keeping your credit locked/frozen and only unlocking/thawing it when you're applying for something, you make sure you're in control of this.
+        - By keeping your credit locked/frozen and only unlocking/thawing it when you're applying for something, you make sure you're in control and aren't getting surprised when you try to buy a car/home.
-    - Note: I really hate how social security numbers and credit scores are linked.
+    - Note: I really dislike how social security numbers and credit scores are linked.
         - The fact that a social security number is both username and password, where knowledge of someone's number can give you untold power over their life, is ridiculous.
 It's counter to so many best practices of modern security, but we're somehow okay with this archaic and broken system.
-It's made even worse by the fact that this information is collected without our consent and is so pivotal in major life purchases in the United States.
+        - It's made even worse by the fact that this information is collected without our consent and is so pivotal in major life purchases in the United States.